DhirajGanji/eigenvalue-calc/README.md

 User must then enter the number of electrons in the sites, and then provide a choice for the 't' kinetic energy constant and the 'U' potential energy constant.

 Future updates will include support for calculations involving the 'µ' chemical potential constant.

+The JAMA library, which is public domain software built by the National Institute of Standards and Technology is used to calculate the eigenvalues.